ROCm/rocm-install-on-windows/docs/index.rst

 .. meta::
-  :description: HIP SDK installation for Windows
+  :description: HIP SDK for Windows
   :keywords: ROCm installation, AMD, ROCm, Windows, HIP, HIP SDK, changelog

 ********************************
-HIP SDK installation for Windows
+HIP SDK for Windows
 ********************************

-The  HIP SDK for Windows brings a subset of the ROCm platform to Windows as described in :doc:`ROCm component support <./conceptual/component-support>`.
+HIP SDK for Windows provides a subset of the ROCm platform to Microsoft Windows as described in :doc:`ROCm component support in HIP SDK <./conceptual/component-support>`.
 It provides the runtime, APIs, and tooling to leverage the computational power of AMD GPUs to create high-performance, portable applications using the :doc:`HIP programming language <hip:index>`.

-The HIP SDK can run on your Windows system with Microsoft Visual Studio Code, and even includes solutions for use with the tool.
+HIP SDK can run on your Windows system with Microsoft Visual Studio Code, and even includes solutions for use with the tool.
 However, it also has standalone tools like compilers, profilers, and debuggers for use in your own development environment.

-The HIP SDK code is open and hosted at https://github.com/ROCm/rocm-install-on-windows.
+HIP SDK code is open and hosted at https://github.com/ROCm/rocm-install-on-windows.

 The documentation is structured as follows: